ejcx/nprlite/README.md

 # nprlite
-You can check it out here: https://nprlite.appspot.com/
+You can check it out here: https://nprlite.org

-# Deployed on app engine
+# Deploy
-Deploy instructions:
+NPR Lite is deployed on Google App Engine.
 ```
 $ gcloud app deploy
 ```